ygemici/osz/docs/drivers.md

 driver will be placed in `lib/sys/(class)/(sub-directory).so`.
 For example, `src/drivers/input/ps2/` will be compiled to `lib/sys/input/ps2.so`.

-The resemblance of classes with [PCI device classes](http://pci-ids.ucw.cz/read/PD) is not a coincidence.

-Note that for performance, interrupt controllers (like PIC, IOAPIC) do not have drivers, they are built into [core](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/isrs.S).
+Note that for performance, interrupt controllers (like PIC, IOAPIC) do not have separate drivers, they are built into [core](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/isrs.S).
 To switch among them, you'll have to edit `ISR_CTRL` define in [isr.h](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/isr.h) and recompile.

-Timers are also built into the core, but you can switch among HPET, PIT and RTC with a boot time configurable environment variable.
+Timers are also built into the core, but you can switch among HPET, PIT and RTC with a boot time configurable [environment variable](https://github.com/bztsrc/osz/blob/master/docs/bootopts.md).

 Files
 -----